nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/out_in.rst

     chain: 'Z'
     resname: 'LIG'
     out_in: true
-    cpus: 60
+    cpus: 50
-    constraint_level: 3  # Not mandatory but it will apply higher constraints to the protein backbone
     seed: 12345
+    iterations: 20  # Applying a biased entrance allows us to reduce the length of the simulation

     # Structural specifications
     initial_site: "B:486:O"